All Products

 Prerequisites

-• The destination ApsaraDB for MongoDB sharded cluster instance is created.
+• The destination ApsaraDB for MongoDB (sharded cluster architecture) has been created.
 For more information, see Create a sharded cluster instance.

 Note